You cannot copy content of this website, your IP is being recorded

 • Eat a healthy and well-balance meal at every meal

 If you have further questions about herniated disc physical therapy or would like to schedule an appointment with one of our herniated disc physical therapists at OmniSpine Pain Management, we would be pleased to hear from you!
 Please feel welcome to contact us or schedule an appointment through our website.
-We serve patients from Mesquite TX, Frisco TX, Desoto TX, Dallas TX, Plano TX, Garland TX, Forney TX, Cedar Hill TX, and Denton TX.
+You can visit us at our clinics located in Frisco TX, Sunnyvale, TX, and Mesquite, TX.
+We serve patients from Dallas TX, Frisco TX, Mesquite TX, Sunnyvale TX, Plano TX, Garland TX, Forney TX, Cedar Hill TX, Denton TX, Balch Springs TX, and surrounding areas.

 Our Locations